 Sky-high mountains, forested valleys, towering sequoia trees, waterfalls, and spectacular meadows continue to be the driving force that attracts wide-eyed travelers to Yosemite National Park.
-Located on California’s Sierra Nevada mountains, this spectacular park it’s unarguably one of the country’s greatest destinations for active and outdoorsy adventures.
+Located on California’s Sierra Nevada mountains, this spectacular park is unarguably one of the country’s greatest destinations for active and outdoorsy adventures.

 More than 700 miles of trails take visitors to uncover the park’s scenic landscapes and natural features, like the Mariposa Grove of Giant Sequoias, which is dotted with more than 500 mature sequoias, the Tuolumne Meadows, surrounded by snow-dusted peaks and domes, and the Hetch Hetchy Valley, filled with delicate wildflowers.

-To really soak up the views and marvel at the sea-green shallow waters amalgamating into the majestic rocky crescent of the Big Sur, be sure to drive the famous Bixby Bridge, which rises 260 feet above the bottom offering a scenic panorama of miles of coastline.
+To really soak up the views and marvel at the sea-green shallow waters amalgamating into the majestic rocky crescent of the Big Sur, be sure to drive the famous Bixby Bridge, which rises 260 feet above the bottom, offering a scenic panorama of miles of coastline.

-Other tried-and-true activities in the Big Sur include visiting the Julia Pfeiffer Burns State Park, which is home to 300-foot ancient redwoods, and the Limekiln State Park, home to several hiking trails and scenic picnic sites.
+Other tried-and-true activities in the Big Sur include visiting the Julia Pfeiffer Burns State Park, home to 300-foot ancient redwoods, and the Limekiln State Park, home to several hiking trails and scenic picnic sites.

 Everything about Carmel-by-the-Sea screams romance.
 A crown jewel spiked in the Monterey Peninsula, this charming coastal town has some of the most scenic landscapes of California, comfy boutique hotels, gorgeous vistas, quaint art galleries, fairy-tale-like parks, and more.

-Urbanites can also take advantage of a weekend trip to Carmel-by-the-Sea, as the city offers a variety of fun cosmopolitan amenities, from stellar wine tasting rooms to a century-old restored basilica and several art galleries.
+Urbanites can also take advantage of a weekend trip to Carmel-by-the-Sea, as the city offers a variety of fun cosmopolitan amenities, from stellar wine-tasting rooms to a century-old restored basilica and several art galleries.

 FAQ About California